 Every summer, millions of people make their way to Cedar Point Amusement Park in Sandusky, Ohio.
-Cedar Point is a popular destination for families of all ages.
-One way that families can save money at parks like Cedar Point is to purchase season passes.
+Cedar Point season passes are a great way to save money on visits to the amusement park.
 Costs for season passes, however, can seem overwhelming, especially for a family of 6 like mine.
 Let’s explore the different season pass options offered by Cedar Point to see if they make sense for your family.

-After moving to Ohio in 8th grade, we were only an hour drive from Cedar Point so we found ourselves visiting more than once a summer.
-In high school, my brother an I bought season passes one summer and spent most free weekends in Sandusky riding The Magnum and The Mean Streak.
+My family moved to the Cleveland area the summer before I entered 8th grade.
+With a short one-hour drive, we found ourselves visiting more than once a summer.
+In high school, my brother and I bought season passes one summer and spent most free weekends in Sandusky riding The Magnum XL-200 and The Mean Streak.
 I even spent one summer during college working at Cedar Point in the games and arcades department.
-I still remember Jimmy King, member of The University of Michigan’s “Fab 5”, playing skee ball while I scrambled to find something for him to autograph (I ended up finding a napkin).
+I still remember Jimmy King, a member of The University of Michigan’s “Fab 5”, playing skee ball while I scrambled to find something for him to autograph (I ended up finding a napkin).
 This was also the summer that the Cedar Point main arcade featured a virtual reality experience.

 What is Cedar Point?

-Cedar Point is an amusement park in Sandusky, Ohio.
-Home to a collection of 70 rides, including 18 roller coasters, three kids’ areas, overnight accommodations, live shows, a mile-long beach, experiential dining and more, it’s easy to see why Cedar Point is the best destination for family fun.
-In 2019, Cedar Point introduces Forbidden Frontier on Adventure Island, an immersive, live-action experience with mind-challenging activities and interactive attractions for the whole family.
-They will also be adding new restaurants and a new signature festival for the 2019 season.
+Cedar Point is an amusement park located in Sandusky, Ohio.
+The park is home to a collection of 72 rides, including 18 roller coasters, three kids’ areas, live entertainment, dining, and a gorgeous mile-long beach on Lake Erie.
+It’s easy to see why Cedar Point is the best destination for family fun.

-Cedar Point offers 2 season pass options for its guests along with one option for younger children.
-Perks vary for each pass.
+Cedar Point offers several season pass options for park guests.
+Perks and prices vary for each pass type.

-Cedar Point’s entry-level season pass gives guests unlimited visits to the park every public operating day in 2019.
-Some of the perks to this season pass include:
+The Gold Pass is Cedar Point’s entry-level season pass.
+It gives guests unlimited visits to the park throughout the season.
+Some of the perks that come with the Cedar Point Gold Pass include:

-- Admission to Cedar Point Shores all season
+- Unlimited visits to Cedar Point Shores water park

 - Free parking